LanceMcCarthy/GoldenClouds/index.md

     * Each window has a screen next to it, insert the screen after opening the window
   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
 * **Jacuzzis `(unlisted feature)`**
   * These are not in the online listing because they break frequently and we do not want to always promise their availability.
-If it is working while you're there, that's great... but if it is not, please keep this non-dedication in mind when leaving a review :)
+If it is working while you're there, that's great... but if it is not, please keep this non-dedication in mind when leaving a review 😋
       * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit, until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
-He can bring it up to temperature and then disconnect the heater (it stays hot for hours).
-        * > **CAUTION** - Do not attempt to operate it yourself, you run the risk of serious physical harm and/or death because there is no way to limit the temperature or duration.
+        * > **⚠️ CAUTION ⚠️** - Do not attempt to operate it yourself.
+Without a regulator, you run the risk of serious physical harm and/or ☠️ because there is no way to limit the temperature or duration.
+Roy will bring it up to a good temp for you and then turn off the heater.
+That temperature will last for *many* hours!
       * **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.

 ## Tips